hnarayanan/shpotify/README.md

-spotify status artist              Shows the currently playing artist. spotify status album               Shows the currently playing album. spotify status track               Shows the currently playing track.
+spotify status artist              Shows the currently playing artist. spotify status album               Shows the currently playing album. spotify status track               Shows the currently playing track. spotify status liked <uri>*        Shows if a track or album is liked or not.

 spotify share                      Displays the current song's Spotify URL and URI. spotify share url                  Displays the current song's Spotify URL and copies it to the clipboard.